 Alzheimer’s disease is the most notorious form of dementia, with dementia being defined as “a series of conditions occurring when nerve cells or neurons in the brain die or no longer function as they should.”
 These changes will impair a person’s ability to carry out basic daily life activities, and even more, Alzheimer’s will also affect one’s memory, behavior, and the ability to think clearly.1

 Needless to say, an Alzheimer’s diagnosis is among the most dreaded anyone can receive, but what causes dementia?
-Are there lifestyle changes we can make to stave off Alzheimer’s and protect our brains, or is the risk for Alzheimer’s all genetic?

 In this post, we discuss the 5 big causes of Alzheimer’s disease, plus the APOE gene, and how much carrying one or two copies of ApoE4 increases the risk for developing Alzheimer’s.

 What causes Alzheimer’s disease?

 The progression of Alzheimer’s is relatively well understood, with regions of the brain shrinking (displaying atrophy) and the growing formation of amyloid plaques, protein rich deposits which impair neuronal activity.
 Neurofibre tangle formation, alterations in levels of the neurotransmitter acetylcholine, and vascular changes in the brain limiting blood flow are also hallmarks of the progression of the disease.

 Over time these structural changes spread throughout the brain, with the regions responsible for memory being hardest hit.